The well-posedness and scattering theory of nonlinear Schr\"odinger equations on lattice graphs: The existence of solution to generalized DNLS

 only require $\|u(\cdot,t)\|_{\ell^{\infty}(\Z^{d})}$ is uniformly bounded in $t\in [0,T]$.
 Therefore, we can further derive the estimate as follows

-Then the Gronwall inequality directly ensures the boundedness of $\|u(\cdot,t)\|_{\ell^{2,k}(\Z^{d})}$, that's prove the continuation criterion. \end{proof} As a direct corollary of above Theorem \ref{1}, we can obtain the global existence of discrete semilinear Schr\"{o}dinger equation (\ref{NLS}).
+Then the Gronwall inequality directly ensures the boundedness of $\|u(\cdot,t)\|_{\ell^{2,s}(\Z^{d})}$, that's prove the continuation criterion. \end{proof} As a direct corollary of the above Theorem \ref{1}, we can obtain the global existence of discrete semilinear Schr\"{o}dinger equation (\ref{NLS}).

-\begin{proof}[proof of Theorem \ref{2}] Based on the continuation criterion in Theorem \ref{1}, it suffices to show $\|u(\cdot,t)\|_{\ell^{2}(\Z^{d})}$ is bounded.
+\begin{proof}[Proof of Theorem \ref{2}] Based on the continuation criterion in Theorem \ref{1}, it suffices to show $\|u(\cdot,t)\|_{\ell^{2}(\Z^{d})}$ is bounded.
 Notice that, we have the mass conservation in Theorem \ref{conservation}, which completes the whole proof. \end{proof} \begin{rem} Notice that, the following backward discrete semilinear Schr\"{o}dinger equation

-also has a global classical solution with initial data $u_{0}\in \ell^{2,k}(\Z^{d})$.
+also has a global classical solution with the initial data $u_{0}\in \ell^{2,s}(\Z^{d})$.
 To be more concrete, the equation (\ref{v}) also has the following mass conservation

 which can be similarly derived as in Theorem \ref{conservation}.
-Then based on the continuation criterion given by Theorem \ref{1}, we can immediately obtain the existence of global solution to the backward discrete semilinear Schr\"{o}dinger equation (\ref{v}). \end{rem}
+Then, based on the continuation criterion given by Theorem \ref{1}, we can immediately obtain the existence of a global solution to the backward discrete semilinear Schr\"{o}dinger equation (\ref{v}).
+Furthermore, the global well-posedness result can be generalized to the following equation

+where $F\in C(\mathbb{R})$.
+In particular, the DNLS with saturable nonlinearity, in which $F(u)=\frac{1}{1+|u|}$, has a unique and global classical solution.
+For more studies on the saturable case, we refer to \cite{36,37,38}. \end{rem}